-The Empire State Connector is a proposed 265-mile High Voltage Direct Current (HVDC) transmission line (320 kV) that would bring up to 1,000 MW of power generated in upstate NY to the downstate NYC market.
+The Empire State Connector (ESC) is a proposed 250-mile High Voltage Direct Current (HVDC) transmission line (320 kV) that would bring up to 1,250 MW of renewable resources generated in upstate NY to the downstate NYC market.

 Registered users have full access to project executives' projects and credentials, and can contact them directly.
 Our powerful algorithms make it easier than ever before for you connect with peers across the infrastructure industry.
 The world's leading infrastructure project executives are waiting for you to reach out to them and establish effective partnerships.
 Get started with GViP today!